-If you die with funds remaining in a drawdown plan (capped or flexi-access) your beneficiaries will have the option of continuing to take Drawdown Pension, buying an annuity or taking the remaining fund as a lump sum.
-If you die aged under 75, drawdown income, annuity income and lump sum payments will be tax-free and if you die on or after age 75 they will be taxed at the recipient's marginal income tax rate(s).
+If you die with funds remaining in a drawdown plan (capped or flexi-access), subject to the rules of the particular plan your beneficiaries will have the option of continuing to take Drawdown Pension, buying an annuity or taking the remaining fund as a lump sum.
+If you die aged under 75, drawdown income, annuity income and lump sum payments will be tax free and if you die on or after age 75 they will be taxed at the recipient's marginal income tax rate(s).